 Adam and Eve Cast Out

-Biblical complementarity is the belief that because God made Eve to be a physical and emotional complement for Adam, God would never bless other marriage relationships, like gay marriage or polygamy.
+Biblical complementarity is the belief that because God made Eve to be a physical and emotional complement for Adam, God could not, would not bless other marriage relationships, like gay marriage or polygamy.
+According to the anti-gay crowd, God can only truly bless marriage relationships like the Adam and Eve marriage.
 Because the biblical text never says that, complementarians simply assume that since God did not mention other marriage relationships in Genesis 2, God will never bless other marriage relationships.

 Heterosexuals and homosexuals read and interpret scripture through the lens of their own presuppositions.
 What they are taught at home and at church greatly affects their understanding of scripture.
 Both groups read the same passage and come away with a different understanding of what God is saying to us today.

 Heterosexuals tend to read scripture

 They read Biblical Complementarity into the scripture, when scripture does not mention it and make assumptions based on their false presupposition.
 They approach the Bible with a preconceived notion of Biblical Complementarity which distorts their interpretation of scripture.

 They see no openly gay couples in the Bible.
 They view Adam and Eve as God’s unchangeable plan for marriage relationships.
 They assume, without the Bible ever saying so, that God simply would not bless any other marriage relationship than the kind they have and the kind Adam and Eve had.

 And they see eight verses which they rip out of context so they can allege that the out of context verses prohibit all same sex relationships.
 Based on their faulty presuppositions about the kind of relationship God will bless, they conclude that God could never truly bless a gay couple.
 Only eternity will tell what harm such false teaching has done to millions of gays and lesbians.

 heterosexual homes and churches